prof-nuduls/ECE434-miller/hw02/README.md

 > I used pins P9_11 through P9_18 on the Beagle Bone Black.
 Where P9_11 through P9_14 were used for push buttons, wired one side to 3.3V and the other to a pull down resistor and the other side to the GPIO pin.
 Then P9_15 through P9_18 were used for LEDs, wired one side to a current-limiting resistor to GND and the other to the GPIO pin.

 ---
+## Files and How to run them
+#### game_gpiod.sh
+> run in the command window, utilizes the buttons on P9_11 through P9_14 and these control the cursor to draw on the screen.
+There isn't a clear button yet, I was too lazy to add another button.
+Ctrl + C to quit.
+#### togglegpio.sh
+> script file to toggle gpio pin, run in cmd line followed by GPIO number and period. (may need to uncomment the sleep line)
+#### togglegpio.py
+> direct method of toggling gpio pin with python
+#### togglepin
+> this is the compiled file of togglegpio.c, which uses lseek() to directly toggle a gpio pin
+#### toggle1
+> this is the compiled version of the toggle1.c, which uses C and gpiod to toggle a gpio pin.
+#### toggle2
+> this is the compiled version of the toggle2.c, which uses C and gpiod to toggle 2 gpio pins.
+#### toggle1.py
+> uses python and gpiod to toggle a gpio pin.
+#### toggle2.py
+> uses python and gpiod to toggle 2 gpio pins.

+---
 ## Measuring a GPIO pin on an Oscilloscope
 1. I find the min voltage to be -40mV, and the max voltage to be around 3.36V.
 2. The period was 242.8 ms and the frequency 4.119 Hz.